gia-bartlett/Business-Analysis/ch1.md

 **Therefore** an excellent BA has BOTH business knowledge and IT knowledge.

+## 1.3 The Scope of Business Analysis Work:

 ### Range of analysis activities:
 - Strategic Analysis and Definition:
 Some BAs may be required to undertake strategic analysis and identify business transformation actions, but it is more likely that they will have a role to play in supporting this activity.
 However, BAs are expected to have access to information about their organisation’s business strategy and be able to understand it, as their work will need to support the execution of this strategy.
 BAs will need a good understanding of how strategy is developed and the impact upon the work of the IT and business change functions.